Skip to content

 Finally, we want to let you know that we just launched a Patreon!

-From day one, Wendy and I have always strived to produce the best quality content possible.
-Our goal is to continue delivering the content you have come to love each week for free while building more ways to connect and help people everywhere.
+From day one, I have always strived to produce the best quality content possible.
+My goal is to continue delivering the content you have come to love each week for free while building more ways to connect and help people everywhere.

-Words cannot express how much we appreciate you being a part of our journey of self-discovery and growth.
-Moreover, we would love it if you helped us make our content even better while ensuring that the bills are paid.
+Words cannot express how much I appreciate you being a part of our journey of self-discovery and growth.
+Moreover, I would love it if you helped us make our content even better while ensuring that the bills are paid.

 Nevertheless, we plan to keep working hard on bringing you unique content.